ianhall-nbcu/librist/README.md

 ## How can I test it?

-- You can use the utils project https://code.videolan.org/rist/rist-utils to compile and build statically command line utilities that have everything you need to get up and running quickly.
+- We have included command line utilities for windows/linux/osx inside this project.
+They are compiled and placed into the tools folder under the build folder.

-- The Wiki has good information on the use of these utilities https://code.videolan.org/rist/rist-utils/-/wikis/home
+- The Wiki has good information on the use of these utilities https://code.videolan.org/rist/librist/-/wikis/tools